TTM - Timmins Talc-Magnesite Deposit

-Micon International Ltd. completed a preliminary economic assessment of the Timmins talc-magnesite deposit.
-This PEA, as detailed in a press release dated March 2, 2012, indicates a positive after-tax NPV of $258 M at a discount rate of 8%, an after-tax internal rate of return (IRR) of approximately 20% and a payback period of 5.8 years on the discount cash flow.
-This technical report is posted on SEDAR (www.sedar.com).
+Micon International Ltd. completed a Preliminary Economic Assessment of the Timmins Talc-magnesite deposit.
+This PEA, as detailed in a press release dated March 2, 2012, indicated a positive after-tax NPV of $258 M at a discount rate of 8%, an after-tax internal rate of return (IRR) of approximately 20% and a payback period of 5.8 years on the discount cash flow.
+This technical report is posted on SEDAR (www.sedar.com) and on Globex’s website (www.globexmining.com).
 The results of the PEA support the conclusion that further work is justified on the project, with an ultimate objective of completing a Feasibility Study.
-To this end, an infill-surface drilling program of 6,900 metres of diamond drilling to update the known resource calculation, was initiated in December using Timmins based contractor Major Drilling Group International Inc.
+To this end, an infill-surface program of 6,900 m of diamond drilling was initiated in December with a view to improving and updating the 2010 resource estimate.